Discover Swiss Financial Secrets That Maximize Your Money!

 We also need to look at the security of using Raiffeisen as a bank account.

-The web application, as well as the mobile application, are well secured with authentication and encryption.
+The web application and the mobile application are well secured with authentication and encryption.
 Interestingly, Raiffeisen offers a choice for second-factor authentication:

 1. Use your mobile phone (or a PhotoTAN device, 50 CHF) to scan a QR code on your computer and generate a code.